 The software includes a virtual pump alternator feature which cycles through each well pump connected to a Tank and Well system.
-It can be set up to evenly distribute pump runtimes across all wells or alternate the lead pump to favor the well that has had the least water production in the last one to seven days.
+It can be set up to evenly distribute pump runtimes across all wells.

 Maximum runtimes can be set for each pump, and the system will alternate to the next pump once the maximum runtime is reached.
 This reduces the risk of damaging the water table by over pumping.